JohnReeves/pyzza/index.md

 len("your name")
 ```

-or talk about the n'th character:
+Or talk about the n'th character:

 ```"your name"[3]```

-array indexing is interesting in python, so you can do this:
+Array indexing is interesting in Python, so you can do this:

 ```"your name"[0:3:1]```

-where:
+Where:
 * 0 is the start
 * 3 is the end
 * 1 is the step length

-but what does ```"your name"[::-1]``` do?
+What does ```"your name"[::-1]``` do?

-*Things in Python have behaviour defined by Python, by the package it belongs to, and by programs that you write.*
+**Things in Python have behaviour defined by Python, by the package it belongs to, and by programs that you write.**

+***

 ##Task 3 - A graphics app

-There are lots of graphics packages for python,
+There are lots of graphics packages for Python,
 * Tkinter is one of the oldest.
-* The name ```Tkinter``` is the python interface to Tk, a cross-platform graphics toolkit, embedded in many applications, from engineering and design to office applications.
+* The name ```Tkinter``` is the Python interface to Tk, a cross-platform graphics toolkit, embedded in many applications, from engineering and design to office applications.

 * *This is a basic Tkinter template for making a graphics app:**
   * import the libraries